Skip to main content

 • Priority: 6 months

-6.6 The timescales for inspection, set out in the table, are based on maximum intervals between inspections.
+6.6 The timescales for inspection, set out above, are based on maximum intervals between inspections.
 For example, a newly registered care home service could be identified as requiring a priority inspection in order to have a full inspection 6 months after it has been registered.
 If following that first full inspection the service is fully compliant with legislative and statutory requirements as well as its own conditions of registration, then the service could be identified as requiring a routine inspection thereafter ( subject to ongoing performance).

 6.7 It is important to note that we may undertake a focused inspection at any time in response to incoming concerns, notifications and safeguarding referrals.